apache/plc4x/plc4j/integrations/apache-kafka/README.md

 2) Unpack the archive.

-3) Copy the `target/plc4j-apache-kafka-0.8.0-uber-jar.jar` to the Kafka `libs` or plugin directory specified in the config/connect-distributed.properties file.
+3) Copy the `target/plc4j-apache-kafka-0.10.0-uber-jar.jar` to the Kafka `libs` or plugin directory specified in the config/connect-distributed.properties file.

+    To access the `target/plc4j-apache-kafka-0.10.0-uber-jar.jar` you can compile the project.

 4) Copy the files in the `config` to Kafka's `config` directory.